cberner/redb/README.md

 * Crash-safe by default
 * Savepoints and rollbacks

+## Development
+To run all the tests and benchmarks a few extra dependencies are required:
+* `cargo install cargo-deny --locked`
+* `apt install libclang-dev`

 ## Benchmarks
 redb has similar performance to other top embedded key-value stores such as lmdb and rocksdb